-7.3(3) The division administrator of the business enterprises program will serve as an ex officio, nonvoting member of the committee.

-7.3(4) If a member of the committee ceases to be an active licensee or resigns from the committee, a replacement shall be elected for the remainder of the unexpired term at the next statewide meeting of vendors.

-111-7.4(216D) Statewide meeting.
+- 7.3(3) The division administrator of the business enterprises program will serve as an ex officio, nonvoting member of the committee. - 7.3(4) If a member of the committee ceases to be an active licensee or resigns from the committee, a replacement shall be elected for the remainder of the unexpired term at the next statewide meeting of vendors. - 111-7.4(216D) Statewide meeting.
 There will be an annual statewide meeting of vendors at a time and place established by the department and the committee.
-All licensees, trainees and all other interested parties shall attend this meeting; however, only active licensees shall have the right to vote.
-Failure to attend two consecutive entire meetings without a written excused absence from the administrator of the business enterprises program shall result in placement of active licensees on probation.
-Failure to attend three consecutive entire meetings without a written excused absence from the administrator of the business enterprises program shall result in termination of the operating agreement (defined in 111-7.12(216D)).

-111-7.5(216D) Election of committee members.
-The department will provide for a biennial election of committee members which will take place in even-numbered years during the last calendar quarter.

-7.5(1) Participation in the election shall be limited to active licensees, and shall not be contingent upon payment of dues or other fees.

-7.5(2) The election shall be held by secret ballot.
-Committee members shall take office immediately following the meeting at which they were elected.

-111-7.6(216D) Program selection procedures.
+All licensees, trainees and other interested parties may attend this meeting; however, only active licensees shall have the right to vote. - 111-7.5(216D) Election of committee members.
+The department will provide for a biennial election of committee members which will take place in even-numbered years during the last calendar quarter. - 7.5(1) Participation in the election shall be limited to active licensees, and shall not be contingent upon payment of dues or other fees. - 7.5(2) The election shall be held by secret ballot.
+The secret ballot may be waived by unanimous consent of the voting members.
+Committee members shall take office immediately following the meeting at which they were elected. - 111-7.6(216D) Program selection procedures.
 The department has established a clearly defined process through which all applicants for the business enterprises program are screened, trained and placed in facilities.
-The following procedures will be utilized in assessing applicants for participation in the business enterprises program:

-7.6(1) The vocational rehabilitation counselor has the primary responsibility for identifying potential applicants for the business enterprises program.
-In order for an eligible individual to be considered for placement in the business enterprises program, the counselor must make a written recommendation to the division administrator of the business enterprises program.
+The following procedures will be utilized in assessing applicants for participation in the business enterprises program: - 7.6(1) The vocational rehabilitation counselor has the primary responsibility for identifying potential candidates for the business enterprises program.
+In order for a client to be considered for placement in the business enterprises program, the counselor must make a written recommendation to the division administrator of the business enterprises program.

-7.6(2) Each applicant must complete a selection pretest administered by the department.

-7.6(3) The committee may advise the division administrator of the business enterprises program in the selection of trainees and may conduct a personal interview with an applicant.

-7.6(4) In making a determination concerning acceptance of an applicant into the business enterprises program, the department will adhere to an established rating system which includes the following:

-Verification that eligibility guidelines for the program have been met as follows: the individua. al is legally blind, a U.S. citizen and a resident of the state of Iowa;

-A 70 percent minimum score on the recruiting referral sheet submitted by the vocational counb. selor:

-A 70 percent minimum score on the selection pretest; and с.

-A 70 percent minimum score on the personal interview conducted by the department or the d. committee (if appropriate).
+- 7.6(2) Each applicant must complete a selection pretest administered by the department. - 7.6(3) The committee may advise the division administrator of the business enterprises program in the selection of trainees and may conduct a personal interview with an applicant. - 7.6(4) In making a determination concerning acceptance of an applicant into the business enterprises program, the department will adhere to an established rating system which includes the following: - a.
+Verification that eligibility guidelines for the program have been met as follows: the individual is legally blind, a U.S. citizen and a resident of the state of Iowa; - b.
+A 70 percent minimum score on the recruiting referral sheet submitted by the vocational counselor: - c.
+A 70 percent minimum score on the selection pretest; and - d.
+A 70 percent minimum score on the personal interview conducted by the department or the committee (if appropriate).